MarkMalihan/react-ts-tw-template/README.md

-# React TypeScript Tailwind Template
+React TypeScript Tailwind Template

 This is a starter template for building React applications using TypeScript, Tailwind CSS, and Vite.
-It is designed to streamline the development process by integrating essential tools and libraries, including Tailwind Merge, CLSX, and React Router DOM.
+It is designed to streamline the development process by integrating essential tools and libraries, including Tailwind Merge, CLSX, React Router DOM, and Vitest for unit testing.

 ## Features